primakov/precision-medicine-toolbox/docs/index.md

 Currently, the toolbox has the following functionality:

+* **Dataset exploration.** This function gets the specified metadata from the DICOM files of the dataset and allows for exploration of the diversity degree of the imaging parameters..
+* **Dataset quality check.** This function checks every scan in the dataset to be in line with the pre-defined requirements:
+    * imaging modality is correct,
+    * slice thickness is in the acceptable range,
+    * number of slices is in the acceptable range,
+    * all the slices have a target plane resolution,
+    * in-plane pixel spacing is in the acceptable range,
+    * reconstruction kernel for CT data is presented and is acceptable.
 * **Conversion of DICOM to NRRD.** This function allows for the conversion of DICOM (CT or MR) dataset into volume (NRRD format) dataset.
 2D data is temporarily not supported.
+* **Basic image pre-processing.** This function performs basic image pre-processing steps, selected by the user; the following methods are available:
+    * N4 bias field correction,
+    * intensity rescaling, based on fat values or percentile values,
+    * histogram matching,
+    * intensities resampling,
+    * histogram equalization,
+    * Z-scoring, based on defined normalization coefficients or image-based values,
+    * image reshaping.
 * **Unrolling NRRD images & ROI masks into jpeg slices.** This function could be used for a quick check of the converted images or any existing NRRD/MHA dataset.
 It will generate the JPEG images for each ROI slice.
 * **Extracting of radiomics features.** Feature extraction procedure using pyradiomics to obtain the radiomics features for NRRD/MHA dataset.
 * **Basic analysis of radiomics features.** Export to Excel file of features basic statistics and statistical tests values and visualization (in .html report) of: